Sesame Noodles

 Permalink Leave a Comment

-A friend gave me this recipe for a very simple lentil soup.
+My friend Sara gave me this recipe for a very simple lentil soup.

 Bring to a boil: